Category: Azure & Cloud

 const { Client } = require('@microsoft/microsoft-graph-client');

-require('isomorphic-fetch'); // Required for fetch support in Node.js
+require('isomorphic-fetch'); // Support for fetch in Node.js

 async function getUserProfile(accessToken) {